Unified pricing rules (Beta)

 - Click Save.

-Ad Manager provide a number of tools and a reporting dimension to help manage your inventory in the auction and floor prices.
+Ad Manager provide a number of tools and a reporting dimension to help manage your inventory in the auction and pricing.

-To see affected line items, enter a floor price.
-The "Affected remnant line items" section lists any Price Priority, Network and Bulk line items that are below the floor price you specified.
+To see affected line items, enter a floor price or target CPM.
+The "Affected remnant line items" section lists any Price Priority, Network and Bulk line items that are below the price you specified.
 For instance, you might see: